 The programs’ mission is to prepare and graduate selected students to qualify as contributing members of the allied health team, who will care for patients under the supervision of qualified physicians.
 The Program combines adequate didactic instruction with clinical experience to create a sound foundation for a professional career.

-The 35th annual SWCC Mathematics Contest was held recently.
-Three divisions, representing 11 area high schools, competed in five subject areas: algebra I, algebra II, algebra III, geometry, and trigonometry and calculus.
-Awards were given for the top three students in each of the subject areas.
+The annual SWCC Mathematics Contest holds competition with three divisions, representing 11 area high schools, competing in five subject areas: algebra I, algebra II, algebra III, geometry, and trigonometry and calculus.
+Awards are given for the top three students in each of the subject areas.

 Download tests for the Math Contest: